01 of 05

 You set up the rope in such a way that by simply moving the end past the “eye of the needle,” you “thread” the rope.
 The rope actually removes a coil from your thumb and slips the rope into the “eye” from underneath.
 This will make more sense as you work through the instructions.

-With rope in hand.
+With the rope in hand.
 Here’s how to perform “Threading the Needle.”

 Drape the rope over your left hand as shown in the picture.
 You’ll want the majority of the rope to be dangling to the right over your fingers.
 And you’ll want about a foot of length to dangling below your hand to the left.